Richard Vallat KC

 Corporate tax

-- Ingenious Film Partners v HMRC – a case which is recognised as the largest and most high profile of the film scheme cases.
-This is a notable case since it involves c.£700 million of tax relating to well over £1 billion of film finance transactions used to fund many of the biggest British hit movies of the last decade, and a large tax scheme devised by a major firm of accountants.
-The fact that so many HNW individuals, including numerous celebrities, invested money in it means that there are significant corporate and personal tax implications is the reason it is so well known.
+- Ingenious Film Partners v HMRC – one of the largest and most high profile of the film scheme cases.
+This is a notable case since it involved c.£700 million of tax relating to well over £1 billion of film finance transactions used to fund many of the biggest British hit movies of the last decade, a large tax scheme devised by a major firm of accountants and many HNW individuals/celebrities who invested.

-- Hargreaves Property Holdings Ltd v HMRC – along with Calypso Blaj this is a case in which the the FTT dismissed the taxpayer’s appeal against assessments to income tax on the basis that the taxpayer had a duty to deduct withholding tax (with the exception of certain de minimis amounts) on certain interest payments.
+- Hargreaves Property Holdings Ltd v HMRC –important FTT decision dismissing the taxpayer’s appeal against assessments to income tax on the basis that the taxpayer had a duty to deduct withholding tax (with the exception of certain de minimis amounts) on certain interest payments.
 The Tribunal gave a clear and useful exposition of the law on UK withholding tax of interest payments.
 More particularly, it considered key concepts in this area such as ‘UK source’ (the FTT held that the underlying commercial reality was that the interest paid on the loans arose in the UK), ‘yearly interest’, and application of the principles in McGuckian/Ramsay.

 Indirect tax